OSGeo/gdal/doc/source/programs/gdal_mdim_mosaic.rst

 - a 2D array is chunked/tiled along X and Y dimensions, with a regular spacing along those X and Y dimensions, and where the coordinate values are aligned on the same grid among chunks.

+By default, a target array is created for each array with two or more dimensions.
+This behavior can be restricted to specific arrays using the :option:`--array` option.

 The following options are available: